KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 ## Prepare the script.js file

 1. Take a look at the _script.js_ file and compare it with the code below.
+You will see red squiggly lines.
+This is expected!
+Those will disappear when you've completed this exercise.

 {% codeblock copy %}script.js{% codeblock %}
 ```js